GeekFunkLabs/fluidpatcher/docs/bank_files.md

 A router rule can control a sequencer if it has a `sequencer` parameter with the sequencer's name as the value.
 The value of the routed MIDI message controls how many times the sequence will loop.
 A value of 0 stops the sequencer, and negative values will cause it to loop indefinitely.

 ### arpeggiators
-A mapping of special sequencers that will capture any notes routed to them and repeat them in a pattern as long as the notes are held.
+Contains one or more named arpeggiators that will capture any notes routed to them and repeat them in a pattern as long as the notes are held.

 - `tempo`, `tdiv`, `swing`, `groove` - same as for sequencers
 - `octaves` - number of octaves over which to repeat the pattern.
 Defaults to 1